workflow4metabolomics/xcms/tools/camera_annotate/README.rst

 **Version 2.2.5+camera1.42.0 - 13/02/2020**

-- UPGRADE: upgrade the xcms version from 3.0.0 to 1.42.0 (see CAMERA News_)
+- UPGRADE: upgrade the CAMERA version from 1.38.1 to 1.42.0 (see CAMERA News_)

 **Version 2.2.5 - 09/04/2019**